stepanataccolade/docsv2/sources/ci_overview.md

 ### PR Builds

-Go to [PR Builds](pr_builds) to look at the status of any pull request builds.
+Click on the Pull Requests tab under Build History to see a list of PR builds with the chosen filters.

 ### Queued Builds

-Go to [Queued Builds](queued_builds) to look at builds queued and waiting for a container to be freed up.
+Queued Builds are builds waiting for a container to be freed up.
 Remember, the number of parallel builds that can be run depends on the number of containers in your plan.
+Whenever a build is in a queued or processing state, the **Processing** and **Queued Builds** panel appears and all the currently queued and processing builds can be found there.

 ### Project Settings